ev3dev/pru-software-support-package/examples/am335x/PRU_ADC_onChip/README.txt

 LOAD FIRMWARE & USERSPACE CODE ONTO BOARD
-PRU firmware and ARM userspace code are generated in the gen/ folders of PRU_ADC/ and PRU_ADC/pru_adc_userspace/ respectively.
+PRU firmware and ARM userspace code are generated in the gen/ folders of PRU_ADC_onChip/ and PRU_ADC_onChip/pru_adc_userspace/ respectively.

-Load the PRU firmware PRU_ADC.out onto the BeagleBone Black at /lib/firmware/
+Load the PRU firmware PRU_ADC_onChip.out onto the BeagleBone Black at /lib/firmware/

 Load the ARM userspace code pru_adc_userspace onto the BeagleBone Black at